Weak coherence of groups and finite decomposition complexity: Introduction

 \subsection{The Whitehead group of FDC groups}

-The motivating goal of this paper is to extend the techniques used in \cite{gCbG:03,gCbG:04,gCbG:11,gCbG:13} to larger geometric contexts.
+The motivating goal of this paper is to extend the techniques used in \cite{gCbG:03,gCbG:13} to larger geometric contexts.
 The results of this paper in conjunction with the proof of the Novikov conjecture for the FDC groups in \cite{dRrTgY:11} prove the vanishing of the Whitehead groups for FDC groups with finite classifying spaces.

-The lean insular $\Gamma$-modules form an exact category which contains the finitely generated projective $\mathbb{Z}[\Gamma]$-modules as an exact subcategory.
+The lean insular $\Gamma$-modules over a noetherian ring $R$ form a Quillen exact category which contains the finitely generated projective $R[\Gamma]$-modules as an exact subcategory.
 For details we refer to \cite{gCbG:11}.
-It follows from Quillen's Resolution Theorem and Corollary \refC{LPDSB} that the inclusion induces the Cartan isomorphisms on the level of algebraic $K$-groups whenever $\Gamma$ has sFDC and a finite $K(\Gamma,1)$.
+It follows from the Resolution Theorem of Quillen and the Main Theorem \refT{Main1} that the inclusion induces the Cartan isomorphisms on the level of algebraic $K$-groups when $\Gamma$ has sFDC and a finite $K(\Gamma,1)$ and when $R$ is coherent and has finite global dimension.
+This applies in particular in the geometrically important case of $R = \mathbb{Z}$.

 It is known that the Whitehead group $\textit{Wh} (\Gamma)$ contains obstructions to some crucial constructions in the classification theory of manifolds with the fundamental group $\Gamma$.
 Vanishing of the entire Whitehead group is a very much desired fact.
-This group fits in a long exact sequence of groups where the pairs of adjacent groups are related by assembly maps, namely $A_0 \colon H_0 (\Gamma, K(\mathbb{Z})) \to K_0 (\mathbb{Z} [\Gamma])$ and $A_1 \colon H_1 (\Gamma, K(\mathbb{Z})) \to K_1 (\mathbb{Z} [\Gamma])$.
-Thus $\textit{Wh} (\Gamma) = 0$ if both of these maps are isomorphisms.
-This last question is studied under the name \textit{integral Borel conjecture} in algebraic $K$-theory.
-It is answered positively in \cite{gCbG:03,gCbG:04,gCbG:11,gCbG:13} whenever (1) the Eilenberg--MacLane space $K(\Gamma,1)$ has the homotopy type of a finite complex, (2) the injectivity of all assembly maps $A_i$ follows from a splitting of the map of nonconnective spectra that model the homology and the $K$-theory, and (3) the group $\Gamma$ is weakly regular coherent, giving therefore the Cartan equivalence from the preceding paragraph.
+This group is the cokernel of Loday's assembly map $A_1 \colon H_1 (\Gamma, K(\mathbb{Z})) \to K_1 (\mathbb{Z} [\Gamma])$, see \cite{jlL:76}, p.~311.
+Thus $\textit{Wh} (\Gamma) = 0$ if $A_1$ is an epimorphism.
+A conjecture in algebraic $K$-theory predicts that $A_1$ is an isomorphism for all torsion-free groups $\Gamma$.
+It is answered positively in \cite{gCbG:13} for a class of groups satisfying some specific conditions.
+In order to state the result in its proper generality, we note that the conjecture about $A_1$ is part of a general conjecture about the assembly map

+between the nonconnective spectra representing the homology of $\Gamma$ with coefficients in the $K$-theory of the ring $R$ and the $K$-theory of the group ring $R[\Gamma]$.
+The general statement that has no known counterexample is that $A$ is a weak equivalence for a regular noetherian ring $R$ and any torsion-free group $\Gamma$.
+Now the main theorem of \cite{gCbG:13} shows that $A$ is an equivalence whenever (1) the ring $R$ has finite global dimension, (2) there is a model for the Eilenberg--MacLane space $K(\Gamma,1)$ which is a finite complex, (3) the $\Gamma$-equivariant coarse assembly map